No cheers on empty course, but Reed’s ace lifts him at Open

 “It was unfortunate the fans weren’t here because that would have been an awesome experience,” Reed said.
 “It would have been nuts.
 Up here in New York, the fans are amazing.
 You go ahead and you hole out from the fairway, you make a hole-in-one, the fans will just go crazy.”

-Will Zalarotis also had a hole-in-one on the seventh — the shortest hole on the par-70, 7,477-yard West Course in suburban New York and the only one of the par 3s that played under par in the opening round.
+Will Zalarotis also had a hole-in-one on the seventh — the shortest hole on the par-70, 7,477-yard West Course in suburban New York.

 It was Reed’s second ace as a pro, having rolled one in on the 16th hole at the Houston Open in 2015.
 That time, he milked the cheering crowd by racing his caddie to the green for the chance to pull the ball out of the cup.